lel4866/ResampleStockData.cpp/README.md

 Why would you want to do this?
 Because for non-stationary time series, such as those found in stock/futures data, we would like to both train and test on the most recent samples.
 But most software requires us to specify contiguous segments of time to separate these data sets.

-If the backtesting software allows us to use/generate trading systems that always exit at the end of day, end of week, end of month, or even end of year, instead of using contiguous sets of data, we could use interleaved sets of data.
+If the backtesting software allows us to use/generate trading systems that always exit at the end of a period, such as end of day, end of week, end of month, or even end of year, instead of using contiguous sets of data, we could use interleaved sets of data.

 For example, if I had a system that exited end of week, and if my total data set consisted of 50 weeks of data, instead of specifying, for instance, that the training data was weeks 1-30, the validation was weeks 31-40, and the test was weeks 41-50, we could specify a ratio for the training,